AngelaGreen888/P2.9/README.md

 ![](AssetColors.png)

 ## Our change in plans

-We realize that the finished game does not include the machine learning mechanics that we intended to implement at the start of this project.
-This was a very difficult mechanic that we tried to implement, but we couldn't get it to work. **(INSERT DETAILS ON WHY IT DOESN'T WORK HERE)** We had 3 of our developers look into this, and it wasn't working with their collaboration.
+We realize that the finished game does not include the machine learning mechanics through the camera control system as was originally planned to be implemented at the start of this project.
+This was an ambitious and difficult mechanic to implement, and we couldn't get it to work properly without any errors/issues by the deadline.
+We had three of our developers attempt to implement the feature, however it still wasn't operating correctly.

-In order to finish the game by the due date, we utilized the arrow keys as a way to control the player model instead.
-This is actually much easier on the player as they don't have to take pictures of how they want to control the game.
+However after the user study and discussing with various testers of our game, we decided it would be better suited to just use the arrow keys to play our game.
+Many of the users found the game to be difficult enough to play using the arrow keys already.
+If we were to implement the camera control system to move the player model, we thought it'd make the game too difficult to play and not enjoyable for the player.
+The arrow keys control system provides the correct amount of difficulty to allow the game to still be challenging and enjoyable.
+The simpler control interface also allows the player to start playing the game faster because they don't have to set up the camera control system before playing the game.

 ## Gif of the Game
 **(INSERT .GIF HERE)**